Sustainable transport: At city level

 Sustainable transport policies have their greatest impact at the city level.

 Some of the biggest cities in Western Europe have a relatively sustainable transport.
 In Paris 53% of trips are made by walking, 3% by bicycle, 34% by public transport, and only 10% by car.
 In the entire Ile-de-France region, walking is the most popular way of transportation.
 In Amsterdam, 28% of trips are made by walking, 31% by bicycle, 18% by public transport and only 23% by car.
 In Copenhagen 62% of people commute to school or work by bicycle.

-Outside Western Europe, cities which have consistently included sustainability as a key consideration in transport and land use planning include Curitiba, Brazil; Bogota, Colombia; Portland, Oregon; and Vancouver, Canada.
-The state of Victoria, Australia passed legislation in 2010 – the Transport Integration Act – to compel its transport agencies to actively consider sustainability issues including climate change impacts in transport policy, planning and operations.
+Outside Western Europe, cities which have consistently included sustainability as a key consideration in transport and land use planning include Curitiba, Brazil; Bogotá, Colombia; Portland, Oregon, United States; and Vancouver, Canada.
+The state of Victoria, Australia, passed legislation in 2010 – the Transport Integration Act – to compel its transport agencies to actively consider sustainability issues including climate change impacts in transport policy, planning and operations.

 Many other cities throughout the world have recognized the need to link sustainability and transport policies, for example by joining the Cities for Climate Protection program.
 Some cities are trying to become car-free cities, e.g., limit or exclude the usage of cars.